-A selection of archival prints and greeting cards of fine art photographs are on sale from the PHOTOGRAPHY GALLERY of Sharon Hudson.
-The photographs for sale include over 100 striking images.
-The ordering and printing is done through www.fineartamerica.com.
-The customer deals exclusively with fineartmerica, rather than with me, when ordering.
+Archival prints of over 500 fine art photographs are on sale from the PHOTOGRAPHY GALLERY of Sharon Hudson.
+The ordering and printing is done through Fine Art America, and the buyer deals exclusively with Fine Art America, rather than with me.
 However, feel free to contact me with any questions or feedback about my images or your purchase.
 Artists always like to know people are enjoying their work, so I would love to hear from you!

-As a fine art photographer, I am very concerned with the presentation of my photographs, so I am delighted that I can recommend this print service without hesitation.
-I have personally ordered, inspected, and tested for color permanence a number of prints and cards from this company, and am very impressed by the quality of their prints and papers, and the hassle-free delivery and no-questions-asked return policy.
-I believe that Fineartamerica treats both customers and artists fairly, and provides a great service by enabling artists to offer excellent photography and fine art prints for sale at reasonable prices
+I am very concerned with the presentation of my photographs, so I am delighted that I can recommend this print service.
+I have personally ordered, inspected, and tested for color permanence a number of prints and cards from this company, and am impressed by the quality of their prints and papers, and the hassle-free delivery and no-questions-asked return policy.
+I believe that Fine Art America treats both customers and artists fairly, and provides a great service by enabling artists to offer excellent photography and fine art prints for sale at reasonable prices.

 All images are available in a selection of sizes.
-I have determined the maximum size for each image which yields a professional quality print in terms of sharpness and resolution.
-You can preview the resolution and sharpness of any part of the image with Fineartamerica's full-resolution preview function, which previews the image at a much larger size than it will be printed.
-Remember that many of my images are manipulated images composited from a variety of sources, meant to be viewed more like paintings than photographs, so in many cases there is intentional "painterliness" to the image, utilizing soft focus, film grain, and other photographic tools.
+I have set a maximum size for each image that yields a professional quality print in terms of sharpness and resolution.
+You can preview any part of the image with Fine Art America's full-resolution preview function.
+However, this previews the image at a much larger size than it will be printed, so the grain that you see in the enlargement is not visible in the print.
+(For those too young to remember film, it has grain, which is simply an intrinsic part of the medium, just as brushstrokes are an intrinsic part of painting.)
+Remember too that many of my images are manipulated images, meant to be viewed more like paintings than photographs, so in many cases there is intentional "painterliness" to the image, utilizing soft focus, film grain, and other photographic tools.
 Some parts of the image may be crystal sharp while other parts are intentionally grainy or blurry.
-You can see all of this in the full-resolution previews.
+It's art.

 People often feel insecure when ordering something as personal as artwork online.
-However, as mentioned earlier, I have received a number of prints from Fineartamerica, and the quality has always been outstanding.
+However, as mentioned earlier, I have received a number of prints from Fine Art America, and the quality has been outstanding.
 I have several on display in my home.
 The prints were entirely true to my original digital files, which the buyer can preview onscreen.
-And Fineartamerica has a money-back guarantee, which they honor promptly, no questions asked.
+The main uncertainty comes from the color accuracy of the buyer's own computer screen, so if precise color is a concern, view the image on a couple of different screens before buying.
+However, Fine Art America has a money-back guarantee, which they honor promptly, no questions asked.

-Fineartamerica prices are set by the artists and photographers themselves, who determine their their own markups, which are added to Fineartamerica's basic printing costs.
-This is why you will see, if you check out other artists, that print prices vary considerably.
-We are in a transitional period as digital printing has permitted photographers and artists to offer fine-quality prints at much lower prices than in previous eras, and artists and photographers are struggling to determine how to respond to the new marketplace.
-Some are pricing their work as if it were posters; others like traditional fine-art photographs.
+Fine Art America print prices are set by the artists and photographers themselves, who determine their their own markups, which are added to Fine Art America's base printing costs.
+This is why you will see that print prices vary considerably between artists.
+We are in a transitional period as digital printing has permitted photographers and artists to offer quality prints at much lower prices than in previous eras, and artists and photographers are struggling to determine how to respond to the new marketplace.
+Some are pricing their work as if it were posters; others like traditional, hand printed fine-art photographs.

 I have chosen pricing between the two.
-I believe that because Fineartamerica's print quality is as good or better than a hand-pulled photography print, and their papers are archival, the prints merit more than "poster" prices.
-In addition, although photographs cost less than paintings because artists can make many of them, as with any other kind of art, photographers must be compensated for their talent, vision, and the hours they spend shooting and editing their images.
+I believe that because Fine Art America's print quality is as good or better than a handmade photography print, and their papers are archival, the prints merit much more than "poster" prices.
+In addition, although photographs usually cost less than paintings because artists can make many of them, as with any other kind of art, photographers must be compensated for their talent, vision, and the hours they spend shooting and editing their images.
 On the other hand, prices must be competitive.
 Therefore...

 Shipping of Photographic Prints